Production Facilities & Technology

 Students enrolled in specific SMPA production classes have access to professional-level equipment to complete their multimedia assignments.
 Students have access to Panasonic CX-350 4K cameras as well as LED lighting kits, professional microphones, Nikon D-3300 DSLR cameras and digital audio recorders.
 Students taking documentary classes have access to Panasonic DVX-200 4k Cameras.

 The studio and control room are used for collaborative learning, which includes academic studio production courses, student organizations like GWTV, media training and live events.
-The broadcast studio is also available to rent, offering a wide range of production services.
+The broadcast studio is also available to rent for GW clients ONLY, offering a wide range of production services.
 Please email the Senior Multimedia Producer to discuss your project at [email protected].

 The Broadcast Studio is a professional and versatile 35’ X 30’ (1050 sq ft) sound-isolated production studio.
 It has a touch screen monitor, news set with anchor desks and a 3x3 video wall.
 There is also a green screen & cyclorama curtain system for Chroma-Key or other solid backgrounds for interviews or other configurations.
 We have four pedestal-mounted Sony 2K HD cameras with teleprompters, and a computer-driven lighting DMX control system.